Aspilanta hydrangaeella

 Leaf mine characteristics

-The mine begins as a narrow, sometimes winding linear track that eventually expands into a broad blotch or gallery. deposition changes from a thin in the early linear portion to a diffuse central smear in the expanded blotch portion, a pattern useful for field identification of active mines.
+The mine begins as a narrow, sometimes winding linear track that eventually expands into a broad blotch or gallery. deposition changes from a thin line in the early linear portion to a diffuse central smear in the expanded blotch portion, a pattern useful for field identification of active mines.

 Tags